-In order to get attention and be taken seriously in the business world discover what to wear and how to dress for a job interview.
+To get attention and be taken seriously in the business world discover what to wear and how to dress for a job interview.
 Use this guide to become a more versatile dresser without spending more money!

 Dress for Success at Your Job InterviewIn most cases, you are presenting or marketing yourself to a company during an interview.
 What the recruiter is going to notice first and foremost is your appearance.
 Dressing for success is more than just a clichéd phrase, how you coordinate your appearance carries some weight on the hiring decision.